 The reality is that, even after we have a widely distributed vaccine, some people will want to continue to work from home full-time and others will want to go back to the office.
 Going forward, companies will need to adjust to remote work policies and accommodate more flexible work routines that allow workers to choose where they work from.
 IWG and other workspace providers are banking on this transition to flexible work needs, including remote work policies and hub and spoke models that allow employees to work from satellite offices of their choice.

 I spoke with Ian Hallett, IWG’s Group Managing Director who is responsible for leading the transformation of IWG towards a multi-brand, multi-product business, across over 115 countries.
 The company is in a unique position to make this happen, since unlike its competitors, IWG controls a wide range of brands, like Regus, Spaces, HQ, and Basepoint, each of which has a particular market niche and identity.
-This approach comes with some benefits that we discuss in our newest research report, which looks at IWG as a whole through a strategic lens.

 While IWG may run many brands, it is still just one company.
 Hallett said, “If you take the total worldwide market of office space, the version that we do, the managed service version, is only two percent of the total market.
 It was already predicted to grow to 30 percent in the next ten years by JLL.
 So there was always a big shift in the way that clients, customers, companies using office space are shifting from traditional leases towards flexible service contracts with companies like us.”